inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       rate.
 SMS click-through rates can reach 45%, while email reach 6% average.
       Those numbers are even more extreme during holiday periods like Black Friday or Christmas.
-SMS marketing gets high engagement and higher conversion rates, and can be more cost-efficient overall.
+SMS marketing gets high engagement and higher conversion rates, and can be more cost-efficient overall, considering the increase in conversions.

       start-custom-image(size:small|align:center|width:|src:/assets/sms-marketing-check-phone.gif|alt:Checking